slint-ui/slint/docs/reference/src/language/builtins/elements.md

 The commands are provided in a property:

 -   **`commands`** (_in_ _string_): A string providing the commands according to the SVG path specification.
+    This property can only be set in a binding and cannot be accessed in an expression.

 #### Path Using SVG Path Elements